Springboard Mentor Q&A: Matt Donovan

 Most recently, I was directing the design team and the design discipline at Zaarly, as well as doing a lot of product strategy.
 I started at Zaarly as a product designer.
 The very first project I worked on was on user profiles.

 Zaarly was initially kind of like a reverse Craigslist.
 You could post a job offer for someone to mow your lawn for $30, and then people could make offers, but it was completely anonymous.
 I worked on creating an identity to build trust in the platform by adding Facebook identification, user profiles, and privacy settings.
 We also started vetting service providers and moderating every job.

 What made you want to become a UX designer?

 I sort of fell into design in general.
 I’d had jobs before where production people were just there to follow the specs and make the stuff.
 But then I joined a B2B drug company.
 They were updating the ordering software for all of their nephrology clinics, so I flew a little puddle jumper plane for a week all over Texas to these little podunk towns visiting these clinics and watching these nurses use the software.
 I saw their sticky notes for the links they could never remember and these giant binders of documentation for how to use the application because there was no help section.
 I was amazed at the clarity that the trip provided around what we needed to do to make a difference.

 Related Read: What Does a UX Designer Do?

 What has your experience been like mentoring for Springboard?

-I think one of my greatest joys is my weekly Springboard mentor calls.
+I think one of my greatest joys is my regular Springboard mentor calls.
 I love being able to hear what a student is working on, maybe hear what they’re struggling with, and offer some perspective.
 Those moments where you can tell that you’ve helped someone—that’ll fuel me for a week.